Hyperbolic Network Latent Space Model with Learnable Curvature: The Hyperbolic Network Latent Space Model

 \subsection{Model Setup}

 We consider the network data where the edges are binary and undirected without any self-loop.
 Such networks, consisting of $n$ nodes, can be represented as a binary adjacency matrix $A_{n \times n}$, where $A_{ij} = 1$ if nodes $i$ and $j$ are connected or $A_{ij} = 0$ otherwise.
 Thus $A$ is symmetric and all diagonal entries are $0$.
 Following the latent space model framework, each node $i$ is assigned with a latent position $z_i$, where the latent space is a $d$-dimensional hyperbolic space with curvature $-K<0$.
 The latent positions are treated as fixed parameters that need to be estimated.
-Nevertheless, our estimation procedure and theoretical results remain valid for the situation where the latent positions are generated from some stochastic procedure, in the sense of estimating the realized values of the latent position random variables.
+Nevertheless, our estimation procedure and theoretical results remain valid for the situation where the latent positions are generated from some stochastic procedure, in the sense of estimating the realized values of the latent positions.

 We propose a distance model with hyperbolic geometry for network data that has a unified form for hyperbolic spaces with different curvatures.
 Let the latent positions be $z_i \in \mathbb{H}_d^{-K}\subset \mathbb{R}^{d+1}$ for each $1 \leq i \leq n$.
 Note that although $z_i$ can be viewed as a $(d+1)$-dimensional vector in $ \mathbb{R}^{d+1}$, it has an effective dimension of $d$.
 We use $Z_{n \times (d+1)}$ to denote the latent position matrix, where each row is the latent position $z_i$ for node $i$.
 The hyperbolic distance-based latent space model takes the form that for any $i < j$: